 Jim Smith is a Senior Member of the Technical Staff at the Carnegie Mellon Software Engineering Institute.
-For the past several years, Jim was a member of the Research, Technology, and Systems Solutions Program, where he conducted research into system of systems interoperability and governance.
+For the past several years, Smith was a member of the Research, Technology, and Systems Solutions Program, where he conducted research into system of systems interoperability and governance.
 Now, as part of the Client Technical Solutions Directorate (part of the Software Solutions Division), Smith works with different acquisition program offices to help transition SEI research into practice.

-Prior to joining the SEI in 1999, Jim spent over 15 years in a variety of Joint and Navy engineering and management assignments covering the entire spectrum of systems of systems acquisition, including research, system development, testing, operations, and field activity and program office management.
-At the SEI, Jim has been an active contributor to the emerging systems of systems body of knowledge.
+Prior to joining the SEI in 1999, Smith spent over 15 years in a variety of Joint and Navy engineering and management assignments covering the entire spectrum of systems of systems acquisition, including research, system development, testing, operations, and field activity and program office management.
+At the SEI, Smith has been an active contributor to the emerging systems of systems body of knowledge.
 He has authored numerous papers, reports, tutorials/workshops, and presentations, and was a co-developer of the SEI SoS Navigator process, the Influence Mapping Analysis method, and the Interoperable Acquisition course.

-In addition to a Bachelor of Science in Electrical Engineering from Kansas University, Jim has a Master of Science in Electrical Engineering from the Naval Postgraduate School.
+In addition to a Bachelor of Science in Electrical Engineering from Kansas University, Smith has a Master of Science in Electrical Engineering from the Naval Postgraduate School.
 He is a graduate of the Defense Systems Management College, and was a member of the Acquisition Professional community, with DAWIA Level-III certification in both the Program Management and Systems Planning, Research, Development, and Engineering career fields.
-Jim is an Associate Fellow of the American Institute of Aeronautics and Astronautics, and a Senior Member of the Institute of Electrical and Electronics Engineers and the Association for Computing Machinery.
+Smith is an Associate Fellow of the American Institute of Aeronautics and Astronautics, and a Senior Member of the Institute of Electrical and Electronics Engineers and the Association for Computing Machinery.

 Publications (recent or significant)